Micah Parsons: Personal life

-Parsons is a native of Harrisburg, Pennsylvania.
-He is a fan of the Philadelphia Phillies and attended Game 3 of the 2022 World Series in Philadelphia.

 In May 2018, Parsons became the father of a son, Malcolm.
 Parsons cited the risk that COVID-19 presented to the health and well-being of his son Malcolm as a major factor in his decision to opt out participation in the 2020 college football season.
-Parsons and his girlfriend had a daughter in January 14, 2023.
+Parsons welcomed a daughter on January 14, 2023.

+In October, 2020, Parsons' teammate Isaiah Humphries filed a lawsuit against Penn State University, alleging that he had been hazed by teammates.
+Although not mentioned in the suit, Humphries claimed that Parsons was among the players he had been victimized and harassed by.
+In April 2021, Parsons stated in an interview "They were false allegations.
+There’s nothing pending against me, there’s nothing I would lie about."